-- One of the main differences between Bitcoin Cash and Bitcoin is that BCH has increased block sizes of 32 MB.
+- Bitcoin Cash was created in 2017 as a fork of Bitcoin.
+The main difference between Bitcoin Cash and Bitcoin is that BCH has a block size of 32 MB.

 With eToro, one can easily buy and sell cryptocurrencies and other assets and trade CFDs of up to 90+ pairs.

 Where To Buy Bitcoin Cash? eToro – Best Exchange To Buy (BCH)